Grand Oaks Resort: Horsing Around and Relaxing

 Patrons also could tour exhibits collected from all over the world in the Florida Carriage Museum and browse through the library at The Equine Heritage Institute, dedicated to the history of the horse.

-But when new ownership took over in April 2011, simple math and a challenged economy made it necessary to a come up with a revised vision for the property.
+But when new ownership took over the Grand Oaks Resort in April 2011, simple math and a challenged economy made it necessary to a come up with a revised vision for the property.
 The carriage-driving community simply wasn’t big enough to support it.

 So how could it be revamped to get optimum use of its resources, without sacrificing the beauty of the land resplendent with majestic oaks and breath-taking views?